-You then head out for a trek in the jungle of Kpalimé.
-Our guide here will introduce you to the strange plants and trees that grow in this jungle and the multiple uses locals have for them.
-Along this trek, you’ll also see some buildings dating from the German colonial times as well as local villages up the hill.
+Treak the jungle of Kpalimé – our local guide will introduce to you the strange plants and trees that grow in this jungle and the multiple uses locals have for them.
+Along your trek you’ll also see buildings dating back from the German colonial times as well as local villages up the hill.

-On the way, you stop by a bat forest.
-Here, thousands of bats are living in the trees and can be summoned by making sounds.
-You’ll be able to get great shots as they start flying around in massive flocks!
+Along the drive we’ll stop to visit a bat forest where thousands of bats can be summoned by making sounds.
+You’ll be able to get great shots as they start flying around in massive flocks.

-Stop to the bafilo weavers, specialists of a very interesting craft.
+Visit the Bafilo weavers – specialists of a very interesting technique of weaving.

-Nearby Kara, you visit the Death Rock of Aledjo, an interesting rock formation.
+Stop by the Death Rock of Aledjo – an interesting rock formation.

-Arrival in Kara, called the second capital of Togo, it is the hometown of Gnassinbé Eyadema.
-The strongman of Togo, who led the country from 1967 until his death in 2005, was then succeeded by…. his son, who is still in power today.
-Here, you visit the Mansudae-hill like statue which was erected in his honour and have a look at the presidential palace.
+Arrive in Kara – known as the second capital of Togo.
+It is the hometown of Gnassinbé Eyadema – the strongman of Togo, who led the country from 1967 until his death in 2005.
+He was succeeded by his son who is still in power today.
+You’ll visit the North Korean like statue which was erected in his honour and explore the presidential palace.

 Dinner in Kara where our hotel has very nice options.

-In the morning you head to the neighbouring villages for a short trek amongst intriguing vegetation and villages.
-Here, you’ll witness some of the local trade, the most impressive being the blacksmiths which use stones instead of hammers and anvils.
+Breakfast at hotel and head to the neighbouring villages for a trek amongst intriguing vegetation and villages.
+During your trek you’ll witness some of the local trade, the most impressive being the blacksmiths which use stones instead of hammers and anvils.

-You then head to Tamberma country where you will start spotting the Tata-Sombas, the impressive UNESCO mudhouses which act like fortresses to protect herders and their livestocks.
+Head to Tamberma country where you will start spotting the Tata-Sombas – the impressive UNESCO mud houses which act like fortresses to protect herders and their livestock.

-At this point you will leave Togo, crossing into Benin.
-Don’t expect much in the way of formalities though.
-The Togo border is manned by one old man sitting on a bench and the Benin border doesn’t even have immigration!
+Exit Togo and cross into Benin – don’t expect much formalities here!
+The Togo border is manned by one old man sitting on a bench and the Benin border has zero staff.

-Our morning will be dedicated to an introduction to the Taneka people.
-You first stop at the regional museum of Natitingou where you will be introduced to the culture of the multiple tribes populating the north of Togo and Benin.
+Visit the Regional Museum of Natitingou where you will be introduced to the culture of the multiple tribes populating the north of Togo and Benin.

-You then head to the cultural bank of the Taneka.
-This site, also a museum, is packed with artefacts of the Taneka and we are given multiple explanations about their lifestyle, war skills and magic.
+Visit the Cultural Bank of the Taneka which has also been converted to a museum – packed with artefacts of the Taneka and you will be given multiple explanations about their lifestyle, war skills and magic.

-Visit the Taneka headquarters of Taneka-Beri.
-Here, you will not only find important sacred spirit houses and trial grounds but will also meet dignitaries of the tribe.
-Those dignitaries are guardians of the tradition and still dress in animal skins.
+Visit the Taneka headquarters of Taneka-Beri – explore sacred spirit houses and trial grounds and meet dignitaries of the tribe.
+These dignitaries are guardians of the tradition and still dress in animal skins.

 Overnight at Eco-Farm Maktub

-Visit the cathedral of Dassa, nearby the hill where a stone was brought from Notre-Dame-de-Lourdes in France.
+Visit the Cathedral of Dassa – A stone was brought from Notre-Dame-de-Lourdes in France.
 The cathedral receives believers from all around West Africa.

-On the way to Abomey, you stop by the underground warrior shelters of Bohican.
-Here, warriors of the Dahomey kingdom, the fiercest in the region, would hide in impressive man-made caves to prowl on unsuspecting locals and turn them into slaves.
+Along the journey you’ll stop by the underground warrior shelters of Bohican – The warriors of the Dahomey Kingdom, the fiercest in the region, would hide in impressive man-made caves to prowl on unsuspecting locals and turn them into slaves.

-In the afternoon, you head on a voodoo tour of Abomey.
-Along with a local guide expert in Voodoo, we visit a priest at his home and shrine and witness a voodoo ceremony where all our questions will be answered.
+Voodoo tour of Abomey along with a local expert guide in Voodoo – you’ll visit a priest at his home/shrine and witness a voodoo ceremony where all your questions can be answered.
 You’ll witness the priest making offerings to ancient idols covered in grime.

-We then head to the fetish market of Abomey.
-While the fetish market of Lomé is a great place for an introduction to voodoo and photos, it can be a bit touristy.
+Explore the fetish market of Abomey.
+While the fetish market of Lomé is a great place for an introduction to voodoo and photos, it can be a little bit touristy.
 The fetish market of Abomey is smaller but is truly the real deal, with locals purchasing live animals for their sacrifices.

 Dinner at restaurant La Palmeraie, where we can treat ourselves to amazing woodfire pizza.